In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 1

-Identify the two samples provided in the problem: Sample 1 consists of the heights of 37 children, and Sample 2 consists of the heights of the same 37 children after 1 year.

-Understand the concept of independent and dependent samples: Independent samples are those where the observations in one sample do not influence or are not related to the observations in the other sample.
-Dependent samples, on the other hand, are paired or related in some way, such as measurements taken on the same subjects at different times.
+Step 1: Understand the concept of independent and dependent samples.
+Independent samples are those where the observations in one sample do not influence or are not related to the observations in the other sample.
+Dependent samples, on the other hand, involve paired or related observations, such as before-and-after measurements or matched pairs.

-Examine the relationship between the two samples: Since Sample 2 involves the same 37 children as in Sample 1, but measured after 1 year, the two samples are inherently related.
-Each observation in Sample 1 corresponds directly to an observation in Sample 2 for the same child.

-Conclude that the two samples are dependent because the measurements in Sample 2 are paired with the measurements in Sample 1 for the same individuals (the same 37 children).
+Step 2: Analyze the given samples.
+Sample 1 consists of the weights of 45 oranges, and Sample 2 consists of the weights of 40 grapefruits.
+Consider whether there is any inherent relationship or pairing between the weights of the oranges and the weights of the grapefruits.

+Step 3: Determine if the samples are paired or related.
+Since the weights of the oranges and grapefruits are measured independently and there is no indication that the oranges and grapefruits are matched or paired in any way, the samples are likely independent.

 Verified video answer for a similar problem: